jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 Climate-related health costs and adaptation measures ❄️☀️🌳 [2025-]
 -------------------

-*As part of a research grant funded by Actions concertées du FRQ and MELCCFP.*
+*As part of a research grant funded by Actions concertées of FRQ and MELCCFP.*

-- Modelling the mortality and morbidity burden of climate hazards in Quebec
+- Modelling the health burden of summer and winter conditions in Quebec
 - Projecting the associated health costs under various climate change scenarios
-- Analyzing the cost and benefits of various adaptation measures
+- Analyzing the cost and benefits of different adaptation measures

 ---